mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/docs.en.md

 ![Screenshot showing available Campaign events](events.png)

-For more information about campaign actions, decisions, and conditions, see the following topics:
+For more information about Campaign actions, decisions, and conditions, see the following topics:

  - [Actions][actions]
  - [Decisions][decisions]